lipp/tinker/README.md

 GmbH](http://www.tinkerforge.com/).
 Allows working standalone (with built-in event loop) or with lua-ev.

-(Lua) tinker employs luasocket and lua-pack to use the TCP/IP API  by Tinkerforge.
-It does not rely on pthread and does not spawn threads.
+This module employs luasocket for socket communication and lua-pack for serialization.
+It uses the TCP/IP API provided by Tinkerforge and does not bind to the C API.
+Thus it does not rely on pthread and does not spawn threads.

 # Install

+## Via cloning

 ```shell
 git clone git://github.com/lipp/tinker.git
 luarocks make rockspecs/tinker-scm-1.rockspec
 ```

+## Directly using luarocks

 With LuaRocks > 2.0.4.1: